Zion Lutheran Church (Stamford, Connecticut)

-The Zion Lutheran Church is a historic Lutheran church building at 132 Glenbrook Road in Stamford, Connecticut.
+The Zion Lutheran Church (now known as Mision Pentecostal John 3:16) is a historic Lutheran church building at 132 Glenbrook Road in Stamford, Connecticut.
 The red brick Gothic Revival structure was built in 1925 by a German immigrant congregation founded in 1897.
 It is the city's only red brick church.
 The main facade is dominated by a square tower on the right, which rises only to the height of the roof gable on the left.
 The gable stands above a large quadruple window set in a slightly pointed arch, which stands above the main entrance, which is recessed in an arched opening.

 The property was added to the National Register of Historic Places in 1987.
+After a long decline in attendance and membership, the building was sold to a Spanish-speaking Pentecostal congregation, and the Lutheran church ceased its existence in 2021.